-Once the Dragon-Mage was past the dragon-pine, she began to feel the oppressive resonance of Humanity’s Shielding Stones pounding at her chest.
+Once the Dragon Mage passed the dragon-pine, she began to feel the oppressive resonance of Humanity's Shielding Stones pounding at her chest.
 Her core hummed unpleasantly, hinting at the violent end that awaited Ayxin should she persist in approaching the city.

 So this was the infamous Shielding magic employed by the humans to keep out Demi-humans and Magical Monsters, she scoffed, displeased by the sensation.
 The strange frequency disrupted the flow of elemental mana within her body, giving her an impression akin to being underwater.

 Ayxin circulated her spatial magic until the throbbing in her chest ceased.

 Humanity's 'Shield' was beyond Ayxin's archaic knowledge of Human Spellcraft.
 But as coincidence two centuries in the making would have it, she was uniquely equipped to negate its effects.